DataFire/Integrations/integrations/generated/zuora/README.md

   * startDate [TriggerParams](#triggerparams)
   * uniqueToken `string`: A unique string to represent the rate plan charge in the order.
 The unique token is used to perform multiple actions against a newly added rate plan.
 For example, if you want to add and update a product in the same order, you would assign a unique token to the product rate plan when added and use that token in future order actions.

+### ChargePreviewMetrics
+* ChargePreviewMetrics `object`
+  * chargeNumber `string`
+  * cmrr `object`
+    * discount `number`: Total discountCmrr of all discount charges which are applied to one specific recurring charge.
+This value is calculated from the rating results for the latest subscription version in the order.
+Only selects the applied discount charge when its endDateCondition is "Subscription_End".
+    * discountDelta `number`: Delta discountCmrr value between the order base and the latest subscription version.
+    * regular `number`
+    * regularDelta `number`
+  * originRatePlanId `string`
+  * productRatePlanChargeId `string`
+  * productRatePlanId `string`
+  * tax `object`
+    * discount `number`: Total tax amount of all discount charges which are applied to one specific recurring charge.
+This value is calculated from the rating results for the latest subscription version in the order.
+    * discountDelta `number`: Delta discount TAX value between the base and the latest subscription version in the order for the specific recurring charge.
+    * regular `number`
+    * regularDelta `number`: Delta tax value between the base and the latest subscription version in the order.
+  * tcb `object`
+    * discount `number`: Total contract billing amount of all discount charges which are applied to one specific recurring charge.
+This value is calculated from the rating results for the latest subscription version in the order.
+    * discountDelta `number`: Delta discount TCB value between the base and the latest subscription version for specific recurring charge in the order.
+    * regular `number`
+    * regularDelta `number`: Delta TCB value between the base and the latest subscription version in the order.
+  * tcv `object`
+    * discount `number`: Always equals to discountTcb.
+    * discountDelta `number`: Always equals to delta discountTcb.
+    * regular `number`
+    * regularDelta `number`

 ### ChargeRatedResult
 * ChargeRatedResult `object`
   * appliedToChargeNumber `string`: The regular charge number that this discount charge is applied to.